kr-g/docker-demo-liferay/README.md

 # docker-demo-liferay

+liferay ce portal bundle with tomcat 7.1.0-ga1 with hypersonic db

-sample from my blog https://another-software-development-blog.blogspot.de
+sample from my blog https://another-software-development-blog.blogspot.com

 in case you want to use postgresql checkout the branch "postgres"